 - Choose Task → Task Maintenance from the Tabletop menu.
 The Tasks window appears. - Choose the Add Record button.
 You must be browsing Tasks by Workspace in order to add a new Task. - 3.
 Enter a brief description of the Task in the Summary field. - 4.
-To change the Manager and Programmer(s) fields from the default (your user ID) enter the correct IDs.
-Use the Lookup button on the Programmer(s) field to assign more than one programmer to the Task. - 5.
+Enter a single User ID or semi-colon delimited list of User IDs for the Manager and Programmer fields.
+Use the Lookup button to search for valid User IDs. - 5.
 OPTIONAL.
 Fill in the User Ref field.
 The User Ref field is an indexed field.
 Roundtable does not use this field.
 It is for your reference only and can be used to tie Tasks to other tools and systems. - 6.
 Change the Share Status if necessary.
 If the Share Status is Task, Group, or Public, you must assign a Task directory in the Directory field. - 7.
 Choose the Save Record button.
 The Task is created. - 8.
 Select the Description tab to enter a more detailed description of the Task.
 Choose the Save Record button when finished entering the description. - 9.
 Choose File $\rightarrow$ Exit to exit this window.